heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-8-example-encoding.md

 This structure enables:
 - Clear tracing from input to abstract concept
 - Precise spatial positioning in the knowledge space
-- Verifiable data integrity through Merkle proofs
+- Verifiable data integrity through Spherical Merkle Tree proofs
+- Preservation of angular relationships between concepts
 - Interactive analysis through focus space
 - Privacy-aware sharing and retrieval
+- Hybrid verification of both content and spatial relationships

 ## Key points

 - The percept-triplet method transforms concrete inputs into abstract conceptual structures
 - Each input is encoded as a Planet (core essence), Sign (mode of expression), and House (context/domain)
 - The encoding preserves both the literal content and deeper symbolic/archetypal meanings
+- Spherical Merkle Trees maintain both hierarchical data integrity and angular relationships
+- Hybrid verification ensures both content validity and spatial relationship consistency
 - The system generates new titles and descriptions that capture the abstracted meaning
-- This structured encoding enables systematic organization and retrieval of knowledge
+- This structured encoding enables systematic organization and retrieval of knowledge in curved conceptual space